-Riders will be accommodated in a private room with a double bed in Big Bike Tours' charming hotels.
+Riders will be accommodated in a private room with a double bed in Motorcycle Tours Thailand's charming hotels.
 If you bring a pillion, you can opt for a twin room or a double room.

 A hotel in Chiang Mai will be the starting point of your motorcycle tour.
 For the second night, you will be accommodated near the border in Huay Xai, the gate to China.
 The accommodation is directly at the Mekong River, the tenth longest river all over the world.
 In Oudomxai, you will stay overnight in the middle of nowhere in the beautiful and authentic Laos town, while in Luang Prabang, you will be provided a charming accommodation with a mountain backdrop.

 The accommodation in Vang Vieng will be peaceful with a local lifestyle.
 You will be provided a charming accommodation in the capital of Laos, Vientiane.
-For the last two nights, Big Bike Tours will provide you with a peaceful accommodation in Khao Kho and Phrae.
+For the last two nights, Motorcycle Tours Thailand will provide you with a peaceful accommodation in Khao Kho and Phrae.
 The accommodation in Phrae will have a swimming pool where you can relax after a long ride.

 Early morning meet and greet at your accommodation in Chiang Mai.
-Big Bike Tours will provide the tour briefing, and then provide you with your riding gear and bike.
+Motorcycle Tours Thailand will provide the tour briefing, and then provide you with your riding gear and bike.
 They will inform you briefly of local history, geography, and acknowledge any personal requirements.
 Lastly, there will be a general question and answer opportunity for any concerns you might have related to the tour.